Medical Weight Loss Solutions

 If you are considering bariatric surgery, you are probably well aware that most insurance companies require participation in a medically-supervised weight loss program for six months before they will consider covering the costs of weight loss surgery.

 But what does this mean in real terms?

 You have probably been on and off of diets for your whole life with limited success.
 Does this count?
-Not usually, says Joe Colella, MD, the director of Robotic Surgery at Magee Women's Hospital at the University of Pittsburgh Medical Center and an Assistant Professor of Surgery at the University of Pittsburgh Medical School.
-Colella is the author of Skinny People Just Don't Get It.
+Not usually, says Joe Colella, MD, the director of Robotic Surgery at Magee Women’s Hospital at the University of Pittsburgh Medical Center and an Assistant Professor of Surgery at the University of Pittsburgh Medical School.
+Colella is the author of Appetite Solution.